 All concerns must be reported and discussed with the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or senior member.
-This is most likely to include, but not limited to: bullying (including cyber bullying), serious violence, gender-based violence/sexual assaults and sexting (youth produced sexual imagery).
+This is most likely to include, but not limited to: abuse within intimate partner relationships; bullying (including cyber bullying); serious violence, sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals.

 Staff should recognise that children are capable of abusing their peers.
 Staff must challenge any form of derogatory and sexualised language or behaviour.
 Staff should be vigilant to sexualised/aggressive touching/grabbing particularly towards girls.
 Behaviours by children should never be passed off as 'banter' or 'part of growing up'.

-The DFE states 'peer on peer abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
+The DfE states 'peer on peer abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.
 Professionals should not dismiss abusive behaviour as normal between young people and should not develop high thresholds before taking action.'